mlisicki/deep_contextual_bandits/README.md

 # Deep Bayesian Bandits Library

+This is a pratial fork of the repo posted by Carlos Riquelme https://github.com/rikel/models/tree/master/research/deep_contextual_bandits

 This library corresponds to the *[Deep Bayesian Bandits Showdown: An Empirical Comparison of Bayesian Deep Networks for Thompson Sampling](https://arxiv.org/abs/1802.09127)* paper, published in